mfreimueller/mfreimueller/README.md

 # Hi there 👋

 Welcome to my GitHub profile.
-I'm a teacher for software development at a technical highschool in Vienna, Austria @Die-Spengergasse.
+I'm a teacher for software development at @Die-Spengergasse, a technical highschool in Vienna, Austria.

 Besides teaching, I'm interested in programming languages, paradigms and concepts, the philosophy of (programming languages|information|technology) and software engineering in general.